Earth Spirit (play): Adaptations

-The play was adapted for film twice, in 1923 by Leopold Jessner, starring Asta Nielsen, and by Walerian Borowczyk for French television in 1980, starring Anne Bennant.
+The two Lulu plays were adapted for film and opera multiple times.
+The most well-known are Georg Wilhelm Pabst's silent film Pandora's Box (1929), starring Louise Brooks and Alban Berg's opera Lulu (1937).
+In 1923, Leopold Jessner had already adapted Earth Spirit for a German silent movie starring Asta Nielsen, and in 1980 Walerian Borowczyk adapted Earth Spirit for French television in 1980, starring Anne Bennant.
+An Italian version for television by director Mario Missiroli was made in 1980, starring Stefania Sandrelli.
+Also in 1980, Michael Feingold adapted the play into Lulu for the American Repertory Theater.
+In 2011, musicians Lou Reed and Metallica released Lulu, which was a collection of songs written by Reed based on the two Lulu plays.
 It is currently being adapted for comics by John Linton Roberson.
-The two Lulu plays were combined for the silent film Pandora's Box (1929) and for Alban Berg's opera Lulu (1937).
-An Italian version by director Mario Missiroli was made in 1980, starring Stefania Sandrelli.
-In 2011, musicians Lou Reed and Metallica released Lulu, which was a collection of songs written by Reed based on the two Lulu plays.